 Dispose of Coffee Pods Right

-If you choose not to use a mail back program, consider removing the grounds and placing the grounds in a backyard compost pile or bin before discarding the coffee pod in the trash.
+If you choose not to use a mail-back program, consider removing the grounds and placing them in a backyard compost pile or bin before discarding the coffee pod or capsule in the trash.

 Compostable pods require a commercial composting service and are unlikely to break down in a backyard compost bin.
 Local commercial operations may not be equipped to process this type of compostable packaging, and you should check with your provider.
 Putting the wrong materials in the compost collection bin will disrupt the composting operation.